AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 Make sure that you install the ProMicro Board Addon using the Board Manager as described in the hookup guide: https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide#windows_boardaddon

 The software is using several additional Arduino libraries (RCSwitch, Adafruit_GFX, Adafruit_SSD1306).
 These libraries have to be downloaded and installed.
+The easiest way is to add the libraries with the IDE Library Manager.

 - https://github.com/sui77/rc-switch
 - https://github.com/adafruit/Adafruit-GFX-Library